How to become

-You'll have an advantage if you've got qualifications and membership of a professional organisation.
-A good starting point would be to choose a course that is approved by an independent coaching body.
+You may have an advantage if you've got qualifications and membership of a professional organisation.
+A good starting point is to choose a course that is approved by an independent life coaching body.

 Check that a course offers: